TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ## Netlify CMS

-Final stretch—now let's automate your website!
+Final stretch!
+Now let's automate that website!
+{:.faded}

-Netlify, at a basic level, runs the `jekyll build` command for you against your GitHub repo, just like you would run locally.
+Netlify runs the `jekyll build` command for you against your GitHub repo, does SSL/optimization/CDN magic, and publishes your website.
+{:.tldr}

 The following steps will get you started, taken directly from the official [Netlify Jekyll guide](https://www.netlify.com/blog/2020/04/02/a-step-by-step-guide-jekyll-1.0-on-netlify/):

 1. Navigate to [Netlify](https://netlify.com), creating an account if necessary.